The challenges you may face

 And tips on how to overcome themI'll be the first to admit I'm not a professional photographer, but I have a professional camera - All the gear, and no idea - I hope not, but read on to find out more.

-This post is based on two trips to Iceland, but mainly focusing on our 2018 road trip around the country following Route One and a bit more.
+This post is based on two trips to Iceland, but mainly focuses on our 2018 road trip around the country following Route One and a bit more.

-It was a trip of changeable conditions, however, I captured some great shots, but then there was also some disappointments too.
+It was a stunning trip of changeable conditions but I captured some great shots, but then there was also some disappointments too.

-I'll share the successes, failures and as much knowledge as I can.
+I'll share with you my successes, failures and as much knowledge as I can.

 If you've any questions, then don't forget to leave a comment.